A Guide for Dye, Pigment, Edible, Sublimation, DTF & Film Positive Inks

 DTF ink, particularly the white ink component, is very prone to separation and clogging.
 These inks contain heavy particles that require regular agitation and usage to prevent damage to the printhead.

 With InkProducts Inc’s DTF ink, we recommend printing every day or running a maintenance purge if the printer is idle.
-Shaking the white ink cartridges gently every day is also essential to maintain print quality and system health.
+Gently shaking the white ink cartridges daily is also essential to maintain print quality and system health.

 Recommended Usage: Every 3–5 days